Change Management - Invesco

 The move was very successful: people were up and running within a couple of hours of moving in.
 We worked with Champions to capture immediate feedback and to get changes made where possible through the Champions’ network and the Occupier Leadership Team.

 After three months of operation, we undertook a post-occupancy review involving a Workplace Utilisation Study, an on-line assessment and a series of staff Focus Groups.
 The results showed a dramatic improvement in social collaboration, a significant hike in workplace utilisation, a halving of occupancy costs per head and an increase in satisfaction.
-A very satisfactory result for all involved.
+A very pleasing and impacting result for Invesco and all involved.